ebruchez/ebruchez.github.io/_posts/2023-05-10-televideo-912-terminal-1.md

 ![The video control board](/assets/posts/televideo-912/2x/IMG_3053.jpg){:standalone}

 I note that the terminal's serial number appears in multiple places, and it is consistent: 79061208.
 Can we infer from that series of digits a production date of June 1979?
+Or week 6 of 1979?
 It would make sense!
+Comparing with serial numbers of other similar terminals could help validating the format.

 The serial appears: